This thread has been locked.

 SOLR allows you to query specific fields in the post to help narrow your search.
 There are some fields here that are particularly useful:

 Field: tagkeyword - this allows you to search for a specific tag.
 To search for a specific tag in the tag field, enter tagkeyword:<tag> into your search box.
 For example, tagkeyword:msp430 will return posts with the tag "msp430" or "MSP430".
-The tag MUST MATCH EXACTLY if you use tagkeyword.
+The tag MUST be entered as lower case, but otherwise match exactly, for this field search to return any results.
+For example, entering tagkeyword:MSP430 will return no results.

 Field: userdisplayname - this allows you to search for posts by a specific user.
 For example, userdisplayname:"john walker" will return all posts that I've made.
 Note that you need to put quotes around the userdisplayname to account for the space.